torquebox/torquebox.org/news/2013-03-04-websockets-secure.md

 &lt;/subsystem&gt;
 </code></pre>

+The main component is adding a `<connector>` with the `scheme` of `https`, the `secure` set to `true`, and the `socket-binding` set to `https`.
+The `https` socket-binding uses port 8443 by default for web SSL traffic.

-The main component is adding a `<connector>` and providing enough information for it to be able to find and unlock your SSL certificate.
+Additionally, a nested `<ssl>` element is required to provide enough information for it to be able to find and unlock your SSL certificate, particularly the `certificate-key-file` and `password` attributes.

 ## Additional WebSocket connector

-While un-encrypted WebSocket traffic travels on port 8675 by default, if SSL is enable on the web-server, an additional WebSocket port is opened on port 8676.
+While un-encrypted WebSocket traffic travels on port 8675 by default, if SSL is enabled on the web-server, an additional WebSocket port is opened on port 8676.
 Since SSL is encrypted from the first packet, we cannot pass both secure and non-secure traffic on the same port.
 Hence the additional port.